 Raised beds are always a bit warmer, this is because cold falls and frost often flows like a river and might go around a raised bed.
 Raised beds have more sun exposure, which can make a big difference as well.

 We combined the raised bed and wind barrier in a window-protected garden bed.
 With an additional blanked cover the heat-loving tomatoes can get to a better start during cool spring days.
 This way we are able to harvest ripe tomatoes even in our cool summer.
 Read more about growing tomatoes, and peppers in a cold climate.

 A frost blanket is our constant companion in the spring garden.
 We have several of them and use them all throughout the planting season.
 Some we have cut into smaller pieces, so we can wrap an individual plant.

 The frost blanket is lightweight and provides shade as well as some frost protection.
-By using these blankets we can simplify the hardening off plants, and help young seedlings to establish better.
+By using these blankets we can simplify the hardening off plants, and help young seedlings to establish themselves better.

 Most of our cold-sensitive plants are covered all the time till the risk of frost is completely over.
 That’s the beauty of a frost blanket, that it can be left on all day.

 A frost blanket can also be used in the greenhouse and cold frame to give additional protection.

 A frost blanket can also be used in combination with glass jars.
 When there is a drop in temperature, a blanket over the jars will double the protection.
 Also when removing the jears, use a blanket to give the plants some shade, read more below.

 Jars or cloches are the simplest and most amazing ways to start plants in spring.
 They can be used for seedlings as well as seeds.